IgorFranovic/LegalAdvisor/README.md

 - Automatic Table Creation: Creates the table on startup if it doesn’t exist
 - Provides a FastAPI implementation
 - Provides a Streamlit-based UI that lets users send prompts and receive GPT-generated responses
+- Uses LangChain's prompt templates for the legal advisor context

 ## Project Structure